Whale Watching - Observe Humpback Whales

 Special features

-• perfect for travelling on the open sea and close to the coast
+• perfectly suited for travelling on the open sea and close to the coast

 • very fast and very manoeuvrable